 HIPAA Compliance Staff Training for PHI Management

 Good compliance starts with knowledgeable and conscientious staff.
-While employees and administrative staff aren’t likely to intentionally share PHI, HIPAA recognizes that there is a risk of unintentionally sharing sensitive information.
-HIPAA compliance training ensures that every staff member, including doctors, nurses, residents in training, administrators, and anyone in your healthcare organization who handles PHI knows how to properly protect sensitive information.
+While employees and administrators aren’t likely to share PHI intentionally, HIPAA recognizes that there is a risk of doing so accidentally.
+HIPAA compliance training ensures that every medical and administrative staff member who handles PHI knows how to protect it.

-To ensure that everyone in your healthcare organization is up-to-date with HIPAA compliance, consider giving staff ongoing HIPAA compliance training–every 4-6 months or two to three times a year.
-Training should include real-world examples of situations where both administrative staff and physicians may need to share ePHI, alerting them to the HIPAA rules in each case.
-For example, when referring a patient for additional care.
+To ensure up-to-date HIPAA compliance, consider giving staff ongoing HIPAA compliance training every 4-6 months.
+Training should include real-world examples of situations in which both administrative staff and physicians may need to share ePHI, alerting them to the HIPAA rules in each case (e.g., when referring a patient for additional care).

 What Should Be Covered in HIPAA Compliance Staff Training?

-PHI should only be stored on secure devices belonging to the healthcare organization–not on private devices such as personal cell phones, and should only be transmitted using HIPAA-compliant communication mediums.
+PHI should only be stored on secure devices belonging to the healthcare organization, not private devices such as personal cell phones.
+It should only be transmitted using HIPAA-compliant communication mediums.

-All administrative and office staff should also know the correct procedures to follow if they stumble upon PHI that they shouldn’t have access to.
-This will usually involve reporting the breach to a senior member of staff, such as a compliance officer, who will then help to ensure that the issue is fixed and that the appropriate access controls are put in place to prevent future recurrences.
+All medical and office staff should also know the correct procedures to follow if they see PHI not meant for their eyes.
+This will usually involve reporting the breach to a senior staff member such as a compliance officer, who will help fix the issue and implement appropriate access controls to prevent future breaches.

-In addition to security measures such as two-step or multi-factor authentication when logging into a communication app, staff should be aware of how to keep their login secure.
-For example, healthcare organizations can use password managers that can help to generate random and strong passwords for each account that they have, and that can be used to keep passwords securely encrypted in a digital vault.
+In addition to security measures such as two-step or multi-factor authentication when logging into a communication app, staff should know how to keep their login credentials secure.
+For example, healthcare organizations can use password managers that generate random, strong passwords for each account; these can also be used to keep passwords securely encrypted in a digital vault.

-When communicating with business partners, staff should be aware that a BAA (business associate agreement) is a requirement for information-sharing under HIPAA and have a good sense of which companies have a BAA in place with your organization.
-This can be communicated both in training sessions and through reference materials, so that staff have an easy way to verify compliant partners if they are ever unsure when it comes to transmitting PHI
+When communicating with business partners, staff should be aware that a BAA is required for information-sharing under HIPAA and which companies have one in place with your organization.
+Training sessions and reference materials can ensure that staff members have an easy way to verify the compliance of all partners.

-When sharing PHI through digital mediums with patients and other providers, the only secure way according to regulatory compliance standards is by using a HIPAA compliant messaging app or portal.
+When using a digital medium to share PHI with patients and other providers, the only way to know for certain it will be secure is by using a HIPAA-compliant messaging app or portal.

-At Medical Web Experts, our team of senior developers and senior security and HIPAA compliance experts are dedicated to creating custom solutions that meet the needs of healthcare organizations and patients.
+At Medical Web Experts, our team of senior developers and security/HIPAA compliance experts are dedicated to creating custom safe solutions for healthcare organizations and patients.
 Contact us today to learn more.